scarborough-courtney/ohimanual/tutorials/ohi-manual.md

   > Download *git* at http://git-scm.com/downloads and follow the install instructions.

-  > When running the Windows installer, use all default options except "Adjusting your PATH environment": instea, select "_**Run Git from the Windows Command Prompt**_".
+  > When running the Windows installer, use all default options except "Adjusting your PATH environment": instead, select "_**Run Git from the Windows Command Prompt**_".
 This will allow compatibility with RStudio.

   > ![](./fig/git_install_win_option.png)